-The Company's debt instruments comprise solely of quoted bonds, that are mostly graded in the investment grade category (scale 0-3) and somewhat speculative category (scale 4) by Moody's Investors Service Ltd or S&P Global Ratings Europe Limited, therefore, are considered to be low credit risk investments.
+The Company's debt instruments comprise mainly of quoted bonds, that are mostly graded in the investment grade category (scale 0-3), therefore, are considered to be low credit risk investments.
 It is the Company's policy to measure ECLs on such instruments on a 12-month basis.
 Where the credit risk of any bond deteriorates, the Company will sell the bond and purchase bonds meeting the required investment grade.